tonsoflaz2/whisper-transcribe-standalone/README.md

+# ⚠️ Disclaimer

+**The goal of this project is to set up a standalone environment for local, free transcription using WhisperX.
+This setup installs software and dependencies on your system.
+You should always review the scripts and code before running anything, especially on production or sensitive systems!**

+---

 # WhisperX Transcription Bundle

 This repository provides a safe, portable way to set up [WhisperX](https://github.com/m-bain/whisperx) for transcribing audio/video files (e.g., `.mp4`) to text and SRT subtitles, with **no system-wide dependencies**.